Axionic and nonaxionic electrodynamics in plane and circular geometry: Acknowledgments

 \section{Acknowledgments}

-We thank the Erasmus project, the Norwegian University of Science and Technology and the University of Palermo for the support of the Erasmus Traineeship of the student Amedeo Maria Favitta, during which part of this work was performed in the context of his work for the Master Thesis.
+We thank the Erasmus project, the Norwegian University of Science and Technology and the University of Palermo for the support of the Erasmus Traineeship for M.Sc.
+Amedeo Maria Favitta.
+Part of this work was performed in the context of his Master Thesis.